 The clothing used for the project was first passed to friends and loved ones who identify as queer, and these participants were encouraged to touch, try on, and sleep beside the textiles.
 This history of queer touch is imperative to the work, as the resulting quilt exhibited gave audience members an opportunity to touch items with a history of queer intimacy.
 Cut pant legs and shirt sleeves were attached to a quilt, and to each other, in such a manner that one may still place limbs through the orifices should they choose to, while the original purpose of the items was no longer served.
-This was done to emphasize an interest in the textiles functioning as objects for touching.

 I Give, You Give, We Give was set up as an installation at the MFA thesis exhibition of Müller St. Thomas.
 It was composed of a bed, the aforementioned altered quilt and textile pieces, and a supporting text that discussed the history of queer touch.
 The bed — an item that is highly connected to attachment, intimacy and connection — invited the audience to interact with the quilt, enticing the viewers to touch and interact with the fabric.
 This action puts the viewer in a position where their interaction becomes part of the object’s ongoing history of touch.
 Müller St. Thomas’ is interested in viewer participation and communal gestures, as participation directly connects to queer community building; which may begin when gestures of inclusion open possibilities for enactment and discussion.